ga4gh/data-security/AAI/AAIConnectProfile.md

 4. Claim Clearinghouses service can be a Broker itself and would follow the [Conformance For Brokers](#conformance-for-brokers).

-5. Claim Clearinghouses MUST provide protection againt attacks as outlined in [RFC 6819](https://tools.ietf.org/html/rfc6819).
+5. Claim Clearinghouses MUST provide protection against attacks as outlined in [RFC 6819](https://tools.ietf.org/html/rfc6819).

 6. If making use of [Embedded Tokens](#term-embedded-token):